juju4/ansible-harden-darwin/README.md

 Legal disclaimer!
 Depending on settings, very detailed activity log can be created.
 Only apply to your own system else for most countries (ex: Europe), user must have been warned and agreed (usually through internal policy, code of conduct...)
+Whitelisting and certificates trust removal are part of most impacting tasks.

 ## Requirements & Dependencies